Greenbelt Lines: Route description and service

 Routes P20 and P21 operate daily between Greenbelt station and New Carrollton station.
 The route operates between 5:00 am and 12:00 am on weekdays and between 6:00 am and 10:00 pm on the weekends.
 Route P20 trips skip the Beltway Plaza Mall loop on weekdays only before 7:45 am.
 Both routes operates every 30 minutes weekdays, with the P20 operating every 30 minutes on weekends and the P21 operating every 60 minutes on weekends.
 Both routes replaced the previous G12 and G14 on June 29, 2025.

-Both routes operates out of Landover division.
+Both routes operate out of Landover division.